-During a Zoom call chat with EUPHORIA. the 26-year-old discussed the new EP, signing a deal with Def Jam, his early material, his upcoming album, and a whole lot more.
+During a Zoom call chat with EUPHORIA., the 26-year-old discussed the new EP, signing a deal with Def Jam, early material, his upcoming album, and a whole lot more.

 You have released your new EP, Road to CASABLANCO.
 How have you felt about the reception of it?

 It’s been great.
 Honestly, I’ve never seen my face on this many billboards at once.
 It’s been a well-rounded reception.
 And even the conversations, people have been saying, ‘Yo, this should have been the album.’
 And I’m like, ‘Nah, nah, nah.’
 The goal of this project was to really just kind of introduce people and walk ’em into the world of Casablaco, so by the time we get ready for the album, they already know what this is, what to expect, and what to be excited about.
 I think we did a really good job at doing that.